benkwokcy/pong/README.md

 - AI Opponent

 ## Features To Do
-- Separate the collision detection from the objects
-- Let collision account for hits at the top of the paddle

 - Make more things pure and const
 - Add sprites
 - Add instructions at the bottom
 - Add start menu